Nature and conservation

-Tuhua (Mayor Island) in the eastern Bay of Plenty, is a collapsed volcano on the edge of the continental shelf.
+Tuhua (Mayor Island) is a collapsed volcano on the edge of the continental shelf.

-The marine reserve surrounding it is a wonderful dive spot, with a mixture of shallow reef and deepwater environments.
+The marine reserve has mixture of shallow reef and deepwater environments.
 Warm currents bring subtropical visitors, and there are dense schools of kingfish and pink and blue maomao, among many other species.